mcmonojit/Sudoku-solver-using-backtracking-algo/README.md

 # Sudoku-solver-using-backtracking-algo

-This is a Sudoku game written in python.
 User can play the game in the GUI.
+The solver function uses backtracking algorithm to find solution for a given Sudoku puzzle.

 Pygame is needed for the GUI.